Arduino for Blue Pill

 Clone USB COM dongles may not support 3.3V to Blue Pill serial boot pins..

-Blue Pill boot jumpers are unchanged when flashing by ST-LINK or HID bootloader.
+Blue Pill boot jumpers need not be changed when flashing by ST-LINK or HID bootloader.

 STM32duino